lambotpm/pvpguide/Guide.md

 In arenas, you really don't want to be relying on either mouseover macros or having to click a unit frame to heal as things are too frantic and mouse movement is too important.
 The sooner you set those key bindings up and become accustomed to them the easier everything else will become.

-For example, I use this common setup:
+For example, many players use this common setup:

 ```
 +------+---------------------+--------------+